 Each year team has a Long Term Curriculum Map which show the units of work to be taught.
 Using assessment for learning, means that our curriculum design may be subject to change.
 From the Long Term Curriculum Map a Termly Map is produced by each year team.
 This demonstrates the learning questions which will lead the learning for the term in each subject.

 Each subject manager also has a Subject Specific Curriculum Map showing the specific skills and topics being covered in their subject across the whole school.
 These will be developed over the year.

 Our subjects may be delivered in a block or through regular weekly lessons or any combination of the two methods based on the needs of the children and the nature of the unit of work.

 For all subjects, year teams plan learning journeys together to ensure equality of opportunity is achieved within and across year groups.
 However, our teachers adapt planning to meet the individual needs of the children that they teach.
 All lessons are differentiated to 3 levels of need but individual high achievers or children with very special needs are planned for individually.
 Our teachers closely monitor pupil progress and learning within lessons and over the course of a unit of work.
 Teachers adjust lessons and units based on this continuous feedback and assessment.
 Maths and English is taught daily in ability groups.
 These groups are fluid and relate to an individual child’s rate of learning as well as their potential attainment for that subject.

-Inclusive determination is part of our ethos and close tracking of progress of vulnerable groups and individuals leads to appropriate and effective support strategies (see Supporting Teaching and Learning).
+Inclusive determination is part of our ethos and close tracking of progress of vulnerable groups and individuals leads to appropriate and effective support strategies.

 If parents and carers would like more details about aspects of the curriculum, then please speak to your child's class teacher.